A-kly/School-Vault/PSYCH 239/Anxiety disorders.md

 #  DSM-5/TR Criteria - Panic Attack
 - Building block of panic disorder
+- **Polythetic diagnosis** : different ways to reach a diagnosis
-- A discrete period of intense fear or discomfort, in which four or more of the symptoms develop abruptly and reached a peak within 10 minutes:
+- A discrete period of intense fear or discomfort, in which **four** or more of the symptoms develop abruptly and reached a peak within 10 minutes:
 	1. Palpitations, pounding hear, or higher heart rate
 	2. sweating
 	3. trembling/shaking